 Home

-Through the Uvalde shooting, an off-duty federal agent’s spouse texted him for help.
+Through the Uvalde taking pictures, an off-duty federal agent’s wife texted him for help.
 “I asked my barber if he had a gun,” he stated.

 Warning: Undefined variable $post_id in /home/webpages/lima-city/booktips/wordpress_de-2022-03-17-33f52d/wp-content/themes/fast-press/single.php on line 26

-Throughout the Uvalde shooting, an off-duty federal agent’s spouse texted him for assist.
-“I asked my barber if he had a gun,” he stated.
+In the course of the Uvalde shooting, an off-duty federal agent’s spouse texted him for assist.
+“I requested my barber if he had a gun,” he mentioned.

 2022-06-02 18:22:19